Meeting New People Online? Here’s How to Stay Safe and Have Fun

 • If someone is just looking for attention or not giving you the effort you deserve, don’t feel obligated to keep talking to them.

-Tip: Never feel pressured to share your phone number or email right away.
+💡Tips: Never feel pressured to share your phone number or email right away.
 Take your time and only share it when you feel comfortable.
+Use apps like Telegram, Signal, or Google Voice for an extra layer of privacy.

 No matter how much you’ve chatted with your potential match, you’re still meeting a stranger from the internet, so your safety should always be a top priority.